jesusprubio/strong-node/README.md

 - Control all our errors, massaging them if needed to avoid the risks commented in these last points.
 - Use mature modules.
 - Use secure modules.
-Add checks to your development workflow with a tool like [audit-ci](https://github.com/IBM/audit-ci).
+Add checks to your development workflow with a tool like [audit-ci](https://github.com/IBM/audit-ci) or [auditjs](https://github.com/OSSIndex/auditjs).

 ## 2 Input and output